openwebdocs/owd-website/pages/content/reports/2025/index.md

 ### Web Security documentation

-In 2024 we started a long-term project to improve and extend web security documentation on MDN.
-We've received funding from the [Sovereign Tech Fund](https://www.sovereign.tech/tech/open-web-docs-2025) to continue this work in 2025 and into 2026.
+In 2024, OWD started a long-term project to improve and extend web security documentation on MDN.
+OWD was awarded funding from the [Sovereign Tech Fund](https://www.sovereign.tech/tech/open-web-docs-2025) to continue this work in 2025 and into 2026.

-#### Attacks
+#### Web security attacks

-Initially the main focus of our web security documentation project was continuing and concluding our series of guides on [web security attacks](https://developer.mozilla.org/en-US/docs/Web/Security/Attacks).
+Initially, the main focus of our web security documentation project was continuing and concluding our series of guides on [web security attacks](https://developer.mozilla.org/en-US/docs/Web/Security/Attacks).
 Our aim here is to help developers understand:

-- The conditions under which their sites are vulnerable to specific attacks
+- The conditions under which sites are vulnerable to specific attacks
 - The impact of these attacks
 - Recommended practices to defend against them

-Our guiding principles in writing these guides are to make them _accessible_, _practical_, and _up to date_.
+Our guiding principles for this web security documentation project is to write relevant guides that are _accessible_, _practical_, and _up to date_.

 We've written guides on the attacks most likely to be faced by web developers today, including [cross-site leaks](https://developer.mozilla.org/en-US/docs/Web/Security/Attacks/XS-Leaks), [cross-site request forgery](https://developer.mozilla.org/en-US/docs/Web/Security/Attacks/CSRF), [prototype pollution](https://developer.mozilla.org/en-US/docs/Web/Security/Attacks/Prototype_pollution), and [supply chain attacks](https://developer.mozilla.org/en-US/docs/Web/Security/Attacks/Supply_chain_attacks).
 We've included modern defenses such as [trusted types](https://developer.mozilla.org/en-US/docs/Web/API/Trusted_Types_API) and [fetch metadata](https://developer.mozilla.org/en-US/docs/Glossary/Fetch_metadata_request_header) alongside more traditional methods.
 We've included clear guidance about which defenses are essential and which can add defense in depth.

-TBD include testmonials from Aaron and/or link to https://bughunters.google.com/blog/effortless-web-security-secure-by-design-in-the-wild
+TBD include testimonials from Aaron and/or link to https://bughunters.google.com/blog/effortless-web-security-secure-by-design-in-the-wild

 ### Authentication

-From September 2025 we've moved on to the next stage of this project, writing documentation for web developers who need to authenticate users on their sites.
+In September 2025, we pivoted to  the next stage of the web security project: Authentication.
 Authentication is probably the most common target for attacks, so it's a core component of the web security project.
+We have been focused on writing documentation for web developers who need to authenticate users on their sites.

 The main part of this work is a series of articles on the four main authentication methods available to web developers.
-In 2025 we published guides to three of these: [passwords](https://developer.mozilla.org/en-US/docs/Web/Security/Authentication/Passwords), [one-time codes](https://developer.mozilla.org/en-US/docs/Web/Security/Authentication/OTP), [federated identity](https://developer.mozilla.org/en-US/docs/Web/Security/Authentication/Federated_identity), and drafted the fourth guide, on [passkeys](https://github.com/mdn/content/pull/42338).
+In 2025, we published guides to three of these: [passwords](https://developer.mozilla.org/en-US/docs/Web/Security/Authentication/Passwords), [one-time codes](https://developer.mozilla.org/en-US/docs/Web/Security/Authentication/OTP), [federated identity](https://developer.mozilla.org/en-US/docs/Web/Security/Authentication/Federated_identity), and submitted the fourth guide on [passkeys](https://developer.mozilla.org/en-US/docs/Web/Security/Authentication/Passkeys), which was [merged in January](https://github.com/mdn/content/pull/42338).

-Each guide explains how the method works, walking through the main flows involved, highlights potential vulnerabilities and outlines recommended practices.
+Each guide explains the authentication method and how it works, walking through the main flows involved, highlighting potential vulnerabilities and outlining recommended practices.

 ### CSS documentation